How to Create a Minecraft Server

 Quick on your feet?
-We have some example files at our GitHub repo
+We have some example files at our GitHub repo.
+The most update the yaml files are found here.

 Our servers are created and managed by you, the user.
 The CLI gives you complete control of the server using a familiar YAML syntax that other plugins and mods use for their configuration.
 No slow dashboards, no limited capabilities.